tau150/Node_sequelize_passport_boilerplate/readme.md

-# Node and Sequelize Boiporlate with token auth using passport
+# Node and Sequelize Boilerplate with token auth using passport

 ## Installing packages.